iconic-devx/ope-devx/README.md

 ## About Me

 I'm a Computer Science student at the Air Force Institute of Technology, Nigeria.
-About 4 months of active building — client work shipped, real projects deployed.
+I'm Actively building — client work and shipping real projects.

-I have always been creative and I realized programming lets me solve almost any problem I can think of.
-That hasn't gotten old.

 Long term: full-stack developer, then software/AI engineer.
 I'm building toward that one project at a time.